index

 Em=Nbits×kBTln2.E_m = N_{\text{bits}} \times k_B T \ln 2.

 This maintenance energy equals binding energy for the dominant force at each scale.
-For gravitational systems, equating EmE_m with binding energy GM2/RGM^2/R and incorporating the Landauer-Bekenstein-Hawking factor of 2 from dimensional reduction at horizons yields,
+Dividing by rest-mass energy defines the universal maintenance fraction

 Em+Ea=Mc2,E_m + E_a = Mc^2,